alenhambardzumyan51-cell/logistic-regression-classification/README.md

-# logistic-regression-classification
+# Logistic Regression Classification

 An example of data classification using logistic regression.
+In this project, I used **scikit-learn** to build the model and **matplotlib** to visualize the class boundaries.

+## 📂 Project contents
+- `Logistic_Regression.py` — code for generating data, training the model, and plotting the graph.
-Visualization of the class boundary.
+- Visualization of class boundaries (see code example below).

-# Logistic Regression Classification

-Пример классификации данных с использованием логистической регрессии.
-В этом проекте я использовал **scikit-learn** для построения модели и **matplotlib** для визуализации границ классов.

-## 📂 Содержимое проекта
-- `Logistic_Regression.py` — код для генерации данных, обучения модели и построения графика.
-- Визуализация границы классов (см. ниже пример кода).

-## 🚀 Используемые библиотеки
+## 🚀 Libraries used
 - numpy
 - matplotlib
 - scikit-learn

-## 🔑 Основной код
+## 🔑 Main code
 ```python
 import matplotlib.pyplot as plt
 import numpy as np